-Sweet potatoes produce beautiful vines on top of the earth while the tubers grown beneath the soil.
+Sweet potatoes produce beautiful vines on top of the earth while the tubers grow beneath the soil.
 Weed around these vines, but do so carefully so you don't disrupt the tubers underneath.

 The Harvest and Curing Process

-Sweet potatoes typically are ready for harvest 90 to 120 days after planting; some even take as long as 170 days.
+Sweet potatoes typically are ready to harvest 90 to 120 days after planting; some even take as long as 170 days.
 Definitely dig them up before the first frost.
 After you've harvested your sweet potatoes, don't eat them right away.
 They won't hurt you, but they won't taste very good.
 Like fine wine, sweet potatoes need to age a bit or "cure."

 Allow the potatoes dry in a shady, warm location.
-You want the temperature to be about 80 to 85 degrees but not sunny.
+You want the temperature to be about 80 to 85 F but not sunny.
 Leave them there for several days up to two weeks, and then you can move them to your kitchen, perhaps in the pantry.
-The temperature should be above 55 degrees, so a refrigerator isn't suitable.
+The temperature should be above 55 F, so a refrigerator isn't suitable.
 You can keep these potatoes for up to six months.